+STEP 3:

-STEP 3: Stay Connected
+Stay Connected

-In a power outage, only analogue phones on a Connect with your neighbours copper wire network will continue to operate (Fibre optic networks will fail).
+In a power outage, only analogue phones on a copper wire network will continue to operate (Fibre optic networks will fail).

 Cell phone networks can become easily overloaded in a crisis.
-Texting is a better way to communicate . with friends and family.
+Texting is a better way to communicate with friends and family.

-Use your car to listen to radio broadcasts if you do • not have a battery operated radio.
+Use your car to listen to radio broadcasts if you do not have a battery operated radio.